d9pouces/django-floor/doc/source/newproject.rst

 Project structure
 -----------------

-The structure of this project closely follows the Django classical one.
+The structure of this project closely follows the Django standard one.
 DjangoFloor only provides default code or values for some parts, so you do not have to write them (but you can override them if you want):

   * instead of writing a complete `myproject.settings` module, you only have to override some values in a `myproject.defaults` module,
   * a valid `ROOT_URLCONF` is provided (with admin views as well as static and media files), you can only add some views in a list in `myproject.url.urlpatterns`,
-  * a base template, based on Bootstrap 3,
+  * a default template and a default index view, based on Bootstrap 3,
   * a minimal mapping for some settings in a configuration file,
-  * multiple WSGI apps are also provided.
+  * multiple WSGI apps (for Gunicorn and aiohttp) are also provided.

 Translating strings
 -------------------